 Access to the trams is step-free and is free for wheelchair users.
 They run every 10 minutes from Mondays to Saturdays and the tram system has many similarities to the bus route system, which is good news.
 You are not charged by zone and bus passes are valid on the trams.
 Travel cards and Oyster cards are also valid as forms of payment.
 TFL – trams.

 Cycling in London seems to have taken off in recent years and is increasingly popular.
 It is a fun and cheap way to get around.
-We wouldn’t necessarily recommend that visitors and tourists take off gleefully on London’s streets on these bikes… once you see what traffic and driving can be like on the busy roads in the centre, we doubt any of you would want to do this anyway.
-You may enjoy this for shorter journeys on the lanes through the parks, for example, on some of the super highways for bikes, or in quieter, more open parts of town if the sun is shining!
+We wouldn’t necessarily recommend that visitors and tourists take off gleefully on London’s streets on these bikes…once you see what traffic and driving can be like on the busy roads in the centre, we doubt many of you would want to do this anyway.
+You may enjoy bike hire for shorter journeys on the lanes through the parks, for example, on some of the super highways for bikes, or in quieter, more open parts of town, if the sun is shining!
 Cycling is prohibited on pavements.

 The bikes you rent from the Transport for London Santander Cycle Hire Scheme are known as Boris Bikes, named after the mayor of London who introduced them.
 There are 700 docking stations for these bikes, including in many of the parks.
 They are safe and sturdy and have 3 gears and a journey of under 30 minutes is free.